 The law allows taxpayers to allocate 0.3 percent of their income tax payments to the Catholic Church or to other religious or secular groups recognized as nonprofit organizations.
 Taxpayers need not be members of a group to earmark a contribution.
 Religious organizations must be legally recognized in the country to receive this benefit.
-To obtain legal recognition, religious organizations are required to submit evidence to the government of nonprofit activities and annual reports.
+To obtain legal recognition, religious organizations are required to submit evidence to the government of nonprofit activities and annual reports, which includes their budget, and the procedure required by the association for its approval.
 The government may periodically audit and inspect organizations, require them to submit additional documentation, and investigate any complaints from organization members or third parties.

-There are no private religious schools and the law requires religious education in public schools.
+There are no private religious schools, and the law requires religious education in public schools.
 Public schools offer only Catholic religious instruction.
-An agreement with the Holy See grants Catholic instruction equal status with other subjects taught in schools.
+An agreement signed with the Holy See in 2018 that granted Catholic instruction equal status with other subjects taught in schools continues to be implemented.
 The Catholic curriculum includes comparisons between Christianity and other religions and between the Bible and other religious texts.
 The Church selects the teachers, who may be religious or lay, and the state pays their salaries.
 The law guarantees students the right to opt out of religious instruction without penalty.
-Students (or the parents, if the student is younger than 18) must choose to opt out at the beginning of each school year.
-Following a law adopted in June, students in primary and secondary schools who choose not to attend Catholic religious instruction, may attend an alternative “ethics, culture, and society” class.
+Students (or their parents, if the student is younger than 18) must choose to opt out at the beginning of each school year.
+The law permits students in primary and secondary schools who choose not to attend Catholic religious instruction to attend an alternative “ethics, culture, and society” class.

 The country is party to the International Covenant on Civil and Political Rights.

-As of 2018, the last year for which data were available, approximately 183 nonprofit organizations (up from 110 in the previous year) received contributions from taxpayers in accordance with the law.
-The government did not indicate how many of these organizations were religious, but among them were the Catholic Church, a number of Catholic associations, Jehovah’s Witnesses, and Bahai’s.
+As of 2019, the last year for which data was available, 183 nonprofit organizations (the same number as in the previous year) received contributions from taxpayers, in accordance with the law.
+The government did not indicate how many of these organizations were religious, but among them were the Catholic Church, a number of Catholic associations, the Orthodox Church, Jehovah’s Witnesses, and the Baha’i Faith.